 Principles for variable remuneration

 Variable cash remuneration is based on predetermined and measurable criteria, which may or may not be financial.
 The financial criteria are linked to growth in the Group’s net asset value and to growth in the Company’s income from property management.
 The non-financial criteria are linked to business targets, such as customer satisfaction and sustainability initiatives.
 The criteria for variable remuneration are prepared by the Remuneration Committee and established by the Board, with the intent that they will align with the Company’s business strategy, long-term interests and sustainability.
 Variable cash remuneration for the CEO may not exceed six months’ salary, in other words, 50 per cent of fixed base salary.
 Variable remuneration for other senior executives may not exceed four and a half months’ salary, in other words, 37.5 per cent of the fixed base salary.
-Variable remuneration for other employees may not exceed one and a half months’ salary, in other words, 12.5 per cent of the fixed base salary.
+For other employees (i.e. employees not covered by these guidelines) the Company’s policy is currently that variable remuneration may not exceed one and a half months’ salary, in other words, 12.5 per cent of the fixed base salary.

 Senior executives and other employees have the opportunity to choose to acquire shares in the Company on the stock market for the variable cash remuneration.
-If the relevant individual chooses to do this, variable cash remuneration increases by 50 per cent.
+If the relevant individual chooses to do this, variable cash remuneration increases by 0.5 times.
 However, variable cash remuneration must never exceed the levels that are specified above.
-If the relevant individual does not acquire shares within a prescribed period, the Company can claim the part of the variable cash remuneration that increased as a result of the individual previously choosing to acquire shares as per the above.
 Employees are expected to own shares on a long-term basis and for a minimum of three years.
-An agreement concerning these conditions should be entered into with each respective employee.
+An agreement concerning these, and other, conditions should be entered into with each respective employee.

 Notice period and severance pay